-Serbia: EU & Russia talks to influence Serbia role of South Stream13.
-December 2013. / News Serbia Energy
+Serbia: EU & Russia talks to influence Serbia role of South Stream, News Serbia Energy

 The construction works on the South Stream gas pipeline will continue normally without any delays while the negotiations between the EU and Russia are underway on issues concerning the implementation of the EU Third Energy Package with regard to the pipeline, stated Serbian Energy Minister Zorana Mihajlovic.
 Serbia is not in the position to get involved between the EU and Russia talks on South Stream.